prernaraina1989/LeasePlan/README.md

 To see the report of last pipeline run,

-click on latest commit "**Update SearchStepDefinitions.java to adjust positive negative scenarios**"
+click on latest commit or click on Run workflow on main branch to start the new build

 Click on report at the bottom of this page